-Make sure that your PCB BOM includes all required mounting hardware
+Make sure that your PCB includes all required mounting hardware

-Make Sure to Include All of the Data for Complete BOM Control
+Make Sure to Include All of the Data for Complete Control

-These BOM tools are much more than simple report generators, they are part of the complete unified design environment as the schematic and the layout.
-For the advanced BOM functionality that we have been talking about PCB design software like Altium Designer will provide the experience you need.
-Active BOM has been created to give you more control and power with your design.
+These tools are much more than simple report generators, they are part of the complete unified design environment as the schematic and the layout.
+For the advanced functionality that we have been talking about PCB design software like Altium will provide the experience you need.
+Active has been created to give you more control and power with your design.

 If you’d like to know more about how your design software can make your whole design and production process more intuitive, begin by talking to an expert at Altium.